JoeRu/Scan2Pi2OCR/README.md

  sudo systemctl start insaned

  ```
- tbd - script the make - udev-rule for scansnap - as insaned runs 'insane' on powerdown...
+ tbd - script the make - udev-rule for scansnap - as insaned runs 'insane' on powerdown... better use PR of insaned / This fixes the problem